Program: B.S., Electrical Engineering

 Special Grade Requirements

-The B.S. in Electrical Engineering program requires a minimum of 126 units total, including General Education and Title 5 requirements of 27 units, an Electrical Engineering core of 81 units and a minimum of 18 units of approved electives.
+The B.S. in Electrical Engineering program requires a minimum of 126 units total, including General Education requirements of 27 units, an Electrical Engineering core of 81 units and a minimum of 18 units of approved electives.
 Electrical Engineering majors must complete a minimum of 39 semester units of upper division engineering courses in residency, including Senior Design Project I and II.

 Additional information about this program and its facilities, faculty and students can be found on the Department of Electrical and Computer Engineering website.